-The cloud, 10-m wind and 2-m temperature conditions before (08 UTC), during (10 UTC) and after (12 UTC) the eclipse are plotted at the locations of the MIDAS stations in Fig. 3 and the left panels in Fig. 4.
-The eclipse maximum response in atmospheric near-surface fields generally lags the maximum eclipse time (e.g. the maximum eclipse-induced temperature anomaly lags the maximum eclipse by about 15 minutes [15]).
-Hence, 10 UTC is chosen to illustrate the eclipseinduced changes as this is the first available hourly data after the maximum eclipse.
+The cloud, 10-m wind and 2-m temperature conditions before (0800 UTC), during (1000 UTC) and after (1200 UTC) the eclipse are plotted at the locations of the MIDAS stations in figure 3 and in figure 4a,c,e.
+The eclipse maximum response in atmospheric near-surface fields generally lags the maximum eclipse time (e.g. the maximum eclipse-induced temperature anomaly lags the maximum eclipse by approx. 15 min [15]).
+Hence, 1000 UTC is chosen to illustrate the eclipseinduced changes as this is the first available hourly data after the maximum eclipse.
 Data are plotted at all station points where it is available at the given times.
-The cloud and wind conditions (Fig. 3) can be compared to those inferred from the satellite imagery and surface analyses, respectively, shown in Fig. 1.
-The clear sky band across the Midlands, Wales and Cornwall at 10 UTC is evident, with stations in this zone reporting cloud cover in the range 0-2 oktas.
-By 12 UTC this band has moved slightly south and is now located in central southern England.
+The cloud and wind conditions (figure 3) can be compared with those inferred from the satellite imagery and surface analyses, respectively, shown in figure 1.
+The clear sky band across the Midlands, Wales and Cornwall at 1000 UTC is evident, with stations in this zone reporting cloud cover in the range 0-2 oktas.
+By 1200 UTC this band has moved slightly south and is now located in central southern England.
 The direction and relative strength of the 10-m wind vectors are generally consistent with the geostrophic winds inferred from the isobars in the surface analyses and are very weak in inland southern England (typical speed is less than 5 knots).
-At 08 UTC temperatures to the north of the British Isles are warmer than those to the south (typically $6-8^{\circ}$ C in the north and $4-6^{\circ}$ C in the south, Fig. 4(a), likely a result of less cloudy skies overnight to the south resulting in lower temperature minima there).
-The diurnal cycle is the dominant cause of the change in temperature during the morning (Fig. 4(a-c)) and by 12 UTC temperatures reach up to 12-14°C in central and northeast England.
+At 0800 UTC temperatures to the north of the British Isles are warmer than those to the south (typically $6-8^{\circ}$ C in the north and $4-6^{\circ}$ C in the south, figure 4a, likely to be a result of less cloudy skies overnight to the south resulting in lower temperature minima there).
+The diurnal cycle is the dominant cause of the change in temperature during the morning (figure 4a-c) and by 1200 UTC temperatures reach up to $12-14^{\circ}$ C in central and northeast England.